 Keeping your details up to date

-Now that we’re a member of the PayPal family, we’re switching from our Swedish e-money licence, which was issued by the Swedish Financial Supervisory Authority, to PayPal’s licence as a credit institution issued by the Luxembourg financial sector authority – the Commission de Surveillance du Secteur Financier.
+Now that we’re a member of the PayPal family, we’re providing our services under PayPal’s licence as a credit institution issued by the Luxembourg financial sector authority – the Commission de Surveillance du Secteur Financier.

 As a credit institution, we’re required to collect some additional information from our customers.

 Why we need to know our customers